icloudrepo1/devops/GitLab-DevSecOps/README.md

 Introduction to GitLab and its CI/CD features

-   - Traditional DevOps vs. DevSecOps
+   - GitLab Premium/Ultimate vs. Free tiers